Scaling with Collapse: Efficient and Predictable Training of LLM Families: Abstract

 \section{Abstract}

-Effective LLM training relies on \emph{consistency}, meaning that key quantities---such as final losses and optimal hyperparameters---scale predictably across model sizes. \citet{qiu2025scaling} recently showed that this consistency extends beyond scalars: whole training loss curves can \emph{collapse} onto a universal trajectory after a simple normalization.
-What remains unclear is whether this phenomenon holds for LLM families trained under \emph{practical scaling recipes}, where width, depth, learning rate, batch size, and weight decay are scaled jointly.
+Effective LLM training depends on predictable scaling of key quantities---such as final loss and optimal hyperparameters---with model and dataset size. \citet{qiu2025scaling} recently showed that this predictability can extend beyond scalars: whole training loss curves can \emph{collapse} onto a universal trajectory after a simple normalization.
+What remains unclear is whether this phenomenon persists for LLM families trained under \emph{practical scaling recipes}, where width, depth, learning rate, batch size, and weight decay are scaled jointly.
 We show that it does: loss curves collapse across scales precisely when optimization hyperparameters are set optimally for the given data budget, in accordance with recent empirical scaling laws.
-Collapse thus emerges as a signature of compute-efficient training.
-We demonstrate two applications at scale: (1)~deviation-from-collapse provides a sensitive, early diagnostic of training pathologies, and (2)~the predictability of collapsed curves enables early stopping in large-scale hyperparameter tuning.
-Finally, we train a competitive LLM family, \emph{Celerity}, using these insights, highlighting collapse as an effective tool for developing efficient LLMs.
+Collapse therefore emerges as a signature of compute-efficient training.
+We demonstrate two applications at scale: (1)~deviation-from-collapse provides a sensitive, early diagnostic of training pathologies, and (2)~predictability of collapsed curves enables early stopping in large-scale hyperparameter tuning.
+Finally, we train a competitive LLM family, \emph{Celerity}, using these insights, establishing collapse as an effective tool for developing efficient LLMs.
+All experiments were run on Cerebras CS-3 systems.